kubernetes-sigs/kustomize/proposals/22-04-localize-command.md

 vulnerabilities of git, which `kustomize build` uses to fetch remote files.

-These use cases would benefit from a kustomize solution that downloads all remote files that a `kustomize build` target references, into a copy of the target that references the downloaded files instead. `kustomize build` would then be able to run on the copy without a network dependency.
+These use cases would benefit from a kustomize solution that downloads all remote files that a `kustomize build` target references, into a copy of target that references the downloaded files instead.
+The copy would include the target and any files target transitively references.`kustomize build` would then be able to run on the copy without a network dependency.

-This proposal nearly achieves the solution by downloading all remote files directly referenced by the target or by a recursively referenced kustomization file.
+This proposal nearly achieves the solution by downloading all remote files directly referenced by the target or by a transitively referenced kustomization file.
 The only remote files not covered by this proposal and still needed for `kustomize build` to run are those in KRM functions.
-However, KRM functions are third party to kustomize, and so will be out of scope for `kustomize localize`.
+The command copies local exec binaries of KRM functions only as part of copying target.
+The actual localization only applies to kustomization resources.
+KRM functions are third party to kustomize, and thus KRM function remotes are out of scope for `kustomize localize`.

 **Goals:**

 1. This command should localize all remote files that a kustomization file directly references.
 This command will have achieved this goal if, in the absence of remote input files to KRM functions, `kustomize build` can run on the localized copy without network access.

 **Non-goals:**

 1. This command should not localize remote input files to KRM functions.
+2. This command should not copy files that the target kustomization does not reference.
-1. This command should not serve as a package manager.
+3. This command should not serve as a package manager.

 ## Proposal

 The command takes the following form:

 <pre>
-<b>kustomize localize</b> <ins>target</ins> <ins>newDir</ins>
+<b>kustomize localize</b> <ins>target</ins> <ins>scope</ins> <ins>newDir</ins>
 </pre>

 where the arguments are:

 * `target`: a directory with a top-level kustomization file that kustomize will localize; can be a path to a local directory or a url to a remote directory
+* `scope`: `target` or a directory that contains `target`
 * `newDir`: destination of the localized copy of `target`
     * if `target` is local, `newDir` must be a directory name, as it will be located in the same directory as `target` to preserve relative path references